SE 34th Street Safety and Mobility Project

 What is the city's plan for the congestion and overflow traffic on SE 172nd Ave?
 The neighborhood is overflowing with houses and residents and the only way out between Fisher and Highway 14 is from SE 172nd Ave.

-eva asked over 1 year ago
+eva asked about 2 years ago

 Thank you for your question.
 To clarify, are you talking about overflow traffic during repaving?